dmolony/DiskBrowser2/README.md

 ![Teaser](screens/teaser7.png?raw=true "Pascal area on a prodos disk image") This screen shows several SHK disk images stored as LBR files.
-![Teaser](screens/teaser8.png?raw=true "SHK files on a prodos disk image") The second interface change is that all pictures are shown on the Graphics tab.
-This includes hi-res images, fonts, shapes, icons etc. The Data tab will display information pertaining to the image.
+![Teaser](screens/teaser8.png?raw=true "SHK files on a prodos disk image") The second interface change is that all images are now shown on a separate Graphics tab.
+This includes hi-res images, fonts, shapes, icons etc. The Data tab will instead display information pertaining to the image.
 ![Teaser](screens/pic01.png?raw=true "Data Tab")
+The screen above is the Data Tab, the screen below is the Graphics Tab.
 ![Teaser](screens/pic02.png?raw=true "Graphics Tab")
 When a file is selected and the Options pane is active, the options for that file type can be altered.